Thamaraiselvi18/nebula-supermarket-ops-agent/README.md

 Ramesh paid ₹300 by UPI
 ```

-Ledger entries are persisted in SQLite.
+All ledger entries are persisted in SQLite.

 ---

-# 📊 Daily Close
+# Daily Close

-The daily-close feature summarizes the day's business.
+The daily-close workflow summarizes store activity.

-It can provide:
+It can include:

 * Total bills
 * Total sales